- Oops!Something went wrong.Please try again later.

 Over the last year, we can see that the biggest insider purchase was by CEO & Chairman David Katzman for US$10m worth of shares, at about US$8.10 per share.
 We do like to see buying, but this purchase was made at well below the current price of US$12.67.
 Because the shares were purchased at a lower price, this particular buy doesn't tell us much about how insiders feel about the current share price.

-In the last twelve months SmileDirectClub insiders were buying shares, but not selling.
-Their average price was about US$16.54.
-This is nice to see since it implies that insiders might see value around current prices.
-You can see a visual depiction of insider transactions (by individuals) over the last 12 months, below.
+SmileDirectClub insiders may have bought shares in the last year, but they didn't sell any.
+You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
 By clicking on the graph below, you can see the precise details of each insider transaction!